fedeboco/barrier-detector-and-counter/README.md

-# 86.07 - Digital Counter Proyect
+# 86.07 - Barrier Detector and Counter with Serial Communication
 ## Team

 * Florencia Zuccolo